 In this strategy, note investors buy a non-performing note at a discount and then build value in the note by negotiating new terms with the borrower and getting the loan re-performing – meaning getting the borrower to pay on time for a number of consecutive months.
 At this point the investor can choose to enjoy the monthly payments or can sell the newly rehabilitated note to another investor for more than the discounted acquisition price.

 Did You Know?
-Often, banks and other institutional lenders sell notes because regulated institutions don't have the same flexibility to modify as private note investors.
+Often, banks and other institutional lenders sell notes because regulated institutions don't have the same flexibility to modify terms as private note investors.

 3. Buy and Hold Strategy (Clipping Coupons)